AntonioPiattiFadda/moviesAppVite/README.md

 1. Enter a movie title into the search bar and click "Search"
 2. Movie results will appear in a responsive grid layout
-3. Click on a movie to view more details

 ## Contributing